 The Queen was adored much more for her troubles than for her merit.
-Her admirers had never seen her but under persecution; and in persons of her rank suffering is one of the greatest virtues.
+Her admirers had never seen her but under persecution; and in persons of her rank, suffering is one of the greatest virtues.
 People were apt to fancy that she was patient to a degree of indolence.
 In a word, they expected wonders from her; and Bautru used to say she had already worked a miracle because the most devout had forgotten her coquetry.
-The Duke d'Orleans, who made a show as if he would have disputed the Regency with the Oueen, was contented to be Lieutenant-General of the Kingdom.
-The Prince de Condé was declared President of the Council, and the Parliament confirmed the Regency to the Oueen without limitation.
+The Duc d'Orleans, who made a show as if he would have disputed the Regency with the Queen, was contented to be Lieutenant-General of the Kingdom.
+The Prince de Conde was declared President of the Council, and the Parliament confirmed the Regency to the Queen without limitation.
 The exiles were called home, prisoners set at liberty, and criminals pardoned.
 They who had been turned out were replaced in their respective employments, and nothing that was asked was refused.
 The happiness of private families seemed to be fully secured in the prosperity of the State.
-The perfect union of the Royal Family settled the peace within doors; and the battle of Rocroi was such a blow to the Spanish infantry that they could not recover in an age.
-They saw at the foot of the throne, where the fierce and terrible Richelieu used to thunder rather than govern, a mild and gentle successor, who was perfectly complacent and extremely troubled that his dignity of Cardinal did not permit him to be as humble to all men as he desired; and who, when he went abroad, had no other attendants than two footmen behind his coach.
+The perfect union of the royal family settled the peace within doors; and the battle of Rocroi was such a blow to the Spanish infantry that they could not recover in an age.
+They saw at the foot of the throne, where the fierce and terrible Richelieu used to thunder rather than govern, a mild and gentle successor,-[Cardinal Julius Mazarin, Minister of State, who died at Vincennes in 1661.]- who was perfectly complacent and extremely troubled that his dignity of Cardinal did not permit him to be as humble to all men as he desired; and who, when he went abroad, had no other attendants than two footmen behind his coach.
 Had not I, then, reason for saying that it did not become an honest man to be on bad terms with the Court at that time of day?

 You will wonder, no doubt, that nobody was then aware of the consequence of imprisoning M. de Beaufort, when the prison doors were set open to all others.
 This bold stroke-at a time when the Government was so mild that its authority was hardly felt-had a very great effect.
 Though nothing was more easy, as you have seen, yet it looked grand; and all acts of this nature are very successful because they are attended with dignity without any odium.
 That which generally draws an unaccountable odium upon even the most necessary actions of statesmen, is that, in order to compass them, they are commonly obliged to struggle with very great difficulties, which, when they are surmounted, are certain to render them objects both of envy and hatred.
-When a considerable occasion offers, where there is no victory to be gained because there is no difficulty to encounter, which is very rare, it gives a lustre to the authority of ministers which is pure, innocent and without a shadow, and not only r Cardinal Julius Mazarin, Minister of State, who died at Vincennes in 1661.
+When a considerable occasion offers, where there is no victory to be gained because there is no difficulty to encounter, which is very rare, it gives a lustre to the authority of ministers which is pure, innocent, and without a shadow, and not only establishes it, but casts upon their administration the merit of actions which they have no hand in, as well as those of which they have.